Citing St. Jerome, the great fifth century Bible scholar, the Catechism of the Catholic Church (133) tells us:

 Rather than being the territory of Protestant Evangelicalism, Sacred Scripture belongs to the whole Church and every individual in the Church.
 Yet often Catholics shy away from Bible reading and study.
 And while there are, no doubt, many reasons for that, one is certainly that we don’t know where to begin.

-Then in Fall 2021, we’ll spend seven weeks looking at the various genres in Scripture.
+PART TWO: In Fall 2021, we’ll spend seven weeks looking at the various genres in Scripture.
 The Bible is an anthology of books including poetry, prophecy, history, wisdom, gospel, letters, and apocalypse.
 We can’t approach the Psalms the same way we approach Genesis or John’s Gospel or Revelation.
 So how do we read and study each type more effectively so that we might better understand the Bible and better know Christ?

 Sign up HERE for this free course.